puutaro/CommandClick/README.md

 Being able to create multiple apps with one app.
 Then, I focused on `add-on`.
 This is because I thought that by expanding `add-on`, I could create an app that would become an app maker.
 Thus, `CommandClick` has multiple standalone `add-on`: Ubuntu, Terminal, File manager, etc...
-And you can create app using these add-ons
+And you can create app using these add-ons.
 <br>
 <br>
 <br>